william-simon/donald-duck/README.md

 Thank-you for taking the time to review our work.
 You will find the code necessary to replicate the results of our submission in the ICSA directory.

 ## Authors
-The GHL was developed with [hidden for blind review], as the initial core authors.
+The GHL was developed with Corey Lammie, Hadjer Benmeziane, Tunaberk Almaci, and William Simon, as the initial core authors.

 ## Setup/Installation